GoogleChrome/web.dev/src/site/content/en/blog/preload-scanner/index.md

   - web-vitals
 ---

 One overlooked aspect of optimizing page speed involves knowing a bit about browser internals.
-Browsers make certain optimizations to improve performance in ways that we as developers can't—but only so long as we don't thwart those optimizations unintentionally.
+Browsers make certain optimizations to improve performance in ways that we as developers can't&mdash;but only so long as we don't thwart those optimizations unintentionally.

 One internal browser optimization to understand is the browser preload scanner.
-In this post, we'll talk a bit about how the preload scanner works—and more importantly, how you can avoid getting in its way.
+In this post, we'll talk a bit about how the preload scanner works&mdash;and more importantly, how you can avoid getting in its way.

 ## What's a preload scanner?